Background

 Overview Data

-Ibegan my visual‑effects journey in 2007, long before I had access to any formal training, sitting in a small room in China with nothing but a second‑hand PC and a stubborn belief that I could teach myself how to create worlds.
-My first tools were LightWave 3D and Cinema 4D, both of which I learned entirely on my own through scattered online forums, pirated PDFs, and hours of trial‑and‑error.
+Ibegan my visual‑effects journey in 2007, which was after I made my music happen, sitting in a small room in China with nothing but a bed, a premium PC and a stubborn belief that I could teach myself how to create worlds.
+My first tools were LightWave 3D and Cinema 4D, both of which I learned entirely on my own through scattered online forums, very few books, and hours of trial‑and‑error.
 There were no mentors, no industry community around me, no roadmap — just curiosity and the thrill of watching polygons turn into something alive.
 Those early years shaped the core of who I am as an artist: self‑driven, experimental, and unafraid to break things until they finally work.

 Years later, I took that self‑taught foundation and rebuilt it from the ground up at the Savannah College of Art and Design (SCAD), where I finally received the systematic, high‑level training I had always wanted.
 At SCAD, I studied under two Oscar‑winning professors whose guidance fundamentally changed my understanding of visual effects.
-They taught not only technique, but discipline — how to think like a filmmaker, how to critique like a supervisor, how to build shots that hold up under scrutiny.
-Their mentorship sharpened my instincts and pushed me to evolve from a hobbyist into a professional capable of contributing to real production pipelines.
+They taught not only technique, but discipline — how to think like a game changer, how to critique like a supervisor, how to build shots that hold up under scrutiny.
+Their mentorship sharpened my instincts and pushed me to evolve from an enthusiastic into an industrial legend.

 After Pixomondo, my career expanded into a different but equally demanding arena: Transsion Holding, one of the world’s top smartphone manufacturers.
-There, I served as a Creative Lead and Visual Director, building high‑end product visuals, launch films, and brand‑defining imagery for global markets.
+There, I served as a Creative Lead and Visual Director, building high‑end product visuals, recreating the brand visuals, and defining imagery for global markets.
 This role pushed me beyond pure VFX into a hybrid space of design, storytelling, and technology.
-I led teams, developed visual pipelines, and created content that reached millions of users across Africa, Asia, and emerging markets.
-It was a period that strengthened my leadership, broadened my creative vocabulary, and taught me how to translate complex ideas into visuals that resonate with a mass audience.

 VFX Breakdown